openstack/octavia/specs/version0.9/active-active-topology.rst

   - `cluster_type`: type of Amphora Cluster implementation

-REST API Impact
+REST API impact
 ---------------

 * Distributor REST API -- This is a new internal API that will be secured via two-way SSL certificate authentication.
-See Distributor spec.
+See :doc:`active-active-distributor`

 * Amphora REST API -- support configuration of disabling ``arp`` on VIP.